A diagnosis of hydrocephalus is usually based on:

 Complications of surgery

 Both surgical procedures can result in complications.
-Shunt systems can stop draining cerebrospinal fluid or poorly regulate drainage because of mechanical malfunctions, blockage or infections.
+Shunt systems can stop draining cerebrospinal fluid.
+Or shunt systems may poorly regulate drainage because of mechanical problems, a blockage or infections.
 Complications of ventriculostomy include bleeding and infections.

-- Pediatrician or physiatrist, who oversees the treatment plan and medical care
+- Pediatrician or physiatrist, who oversees the treatment plan and medical care.

-- Pediatric neurologist, who specializes in the diagnosis and treatment of neurological disorders in children
+- Pediatric neurologist, who specializes in diagnosing and treating neurological conditions in children.

-- Occupational therapist, who specializes in therapy to develop everyday skills
+- Occupational therapist, who specializes in therapy to develop everyday skills.

-- Developmental therapist, who specializes in therapy to help your child develop age-appropriate behaviors, social skills and interpersonal skills
+- Developmental therapist, who specializes in therapy to help your child develop age-appropriate behaviors, social skills and interpersonal skills.

-- Mental health provider, such as a psychologist or psychiatrist
+- Mental health professional, such as a psychologist or psychiatrist.

-- Social worker, who assists the family with accessing services and planning for transitions in care
+- Social worker, who helps the family get needed services and plan for transitions in care.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.